jerickjoe111/launch-school/RB129/concepts_examples.md

   end
 end

-p CreditCard.new.number # => we see the hidden version of the number.
+p CreditCard.new.number # => we see the hidden format of the number.
+# It makes easier, for any change will have to be done in just one place.
+It's safer and more easily
+# maintanable

 # Calling setters is safer:
 class CreditCard